DSA Link

 Template

-"I lost my first SWF grading because I couldn't hold a proper mabu at the right depth.
+"I failed my first SWF grading because I couldn't hold a proper mabu at the right depth.
 My coach made me hold mabu for 90 seconds at the start of every practice for four months.
 I passed the next grading.
 That was when I learned wushu is the only sport where the boring foundation is also the entire art."

 "What is your style and weapon, and why?"